The Location of Chickering Hall

 130 Fifth Avenue, New York, NY

-Oscar Wilde’s first lecture on his 1882 lecture tour of North America was held at a Chickering Hall [1], a concert auditorium in New York City.
+Oscar Wilde’s first lecture on his 1882 lecture tour of North America was held at Chickering Hall [1], a concert auditorium in New York City.

 The hall measured 75 feet on Fifth Avenue and 135 feet along Eighteenth Street [2].